Cash Flow Planning and Forecasting Strategies

 If accounting is the science of looking back, then cash flow planning is the art of looking forward.
 The beginning of a new year is always a good time to review financial and accounting positions and make a plan for the future.
 The beginning of 2021 is doubly important because there are still so many different moving pieces to consider.

 On January 5, 2021, Adams Brown hosted a webinar to help business owners and managers plan for the year ahead.
 While many businesses understand profit/loss and the balance sheet, the cash flow statement is generally underutilized.
-Managers Taylor Heim, CPA, who focuses on oil and gas, and Zach Glover, CPA, CCIFP, who focuses on construction, explained the ins and outs of the cash flow statement and how it’s used to better manage a company’s financial position.
+The webinar covered the ins and outs of the cash flow statement and how it’s used to better manage a company’s financial position.

 What is the Cash Flow Statement and How is it Used?